Bravery to me this week looked like taking a day off to go to the zoo with friends.

 So as you contemplate what might help you be braver in the face of your challenges, what would get your mind and body away from your big challenges?
 Scientific research has shown us that getting away is the best way to promote creativity and, I would argue, bravery.
 How can you program significant time away as part of your self-care routine?

-Need tips that will help you prevent or recover from burnout?
-I’ve developed my free, five-part “Burnout Proof Life” mini course, which is full of actionable tips that help you learn HOW to really rest.
+Need a sample first?
+Try my free, five-part “Burnout Proof Life” mini course, which is full of actionable tips that help you learn HOW to really rest.
 P.S.
 You’ll be smashing the patriarchy at the same time!